alesky78/Spring-data-jdbc-howto/README.md

 the scope of this package is to show how to approach the N+1 problem in Spring Data JDBC.

 Virtually Spring Data JDBC loads complete aggregates in one go.
-But if you looked at what SQL actually gets run, but for non flat aggregates (involve 1-to-M), multiple SQL statements get run.
+But if you looked at what SQL actually gets run, for not-flat aggregates (involve 1-to-M) multiple SQL statements get run.
-This is the N+1 problem, since, for an aggregate with a single collection to load N aggregates, N+1 queries get executed (one for the root and N for the child entities).
+This is the N+1 problem.
+For example: having an aggregate with a single collection of N elements, to load N aggregates, N+1 queries get executed (one for the root and N for the child entities).

-* If there is only a single collection, you may do a join, but that falls apart when there are multiple collections.
+Several strategies are possible to solve this problem:
+* you may do a join and then parse the response to your specific object.
-* The actual Spring Data JDBC (since 3.2) framework expose the [Single Query Loading](https://docs.spring.io/spring-data/relational/reference/jdbc/entity-persistence.html#jdbc.loading-aggregates) functionality but at this stage this is experimental functionality and cover limited cases. the detail of the implemented solution can be found in this [article of the official spring blog](https://spring.io/blog/2023/08/31/this-is-the-beginning-of-the-end-of-the-n-1-problem-introducing-single-query)
+* Spring Data JDBC (since 3.2) framework expose the [Single Query Loading](https://docs.spring.io/spring-data/relational/reference/jdbc/entity-persistence.html#jdbc.loading-aggregates) functionality but at this stage this is experimental functionality and cover limited cases. the detail of the implemented solution can be found in this [article of the official spring blog](https://spring.io/blog/2023/08/31/this-is-the-beginning-of-the-end-of-the-n-1-problem-introducing-single-query)

-the scope of this package is to show how to solve this problem for this cases:
+the scope of this package is to show how to solve this problem.
-* the single collection on the aggregate root
-* the native solution proposed by Spring Data JDBC

 ### test: SingleCollectionTest
+Spring Data JDBC permit at low level to extend the default behaviour of the repository.

-This test show hot to solve the problem when there is a single collection on the aggregate root.
+This test show exactly this, how to solve the problem with a programmatic manual approach.

-The approached solution are
+the solution proposed are:

-* @Query annotation and an ResultSetExtractor
+* prepare a @Query annotation with a join over all the tables and configure a custom ResultSetExtractor
+* extend the repository and use JdbcAggregateTemplate to write again custom query that solve the N+1 problem, in this case the solution is exactly the same as before but we show how we can do it using the NamedParameterJdbcOperations instead that in a custom @Query annotation